Katharine Oh, Ph.D - Director of the University Counseling Center

 Personal interests: I love to do artwork, hike / be in nature, especially the mountains; bike, meditate, garden, search for vintage things, do home renovation, and read / research whatever shiny object catches my attention.

-Jessica Daniels, LPC - Staff Counselor
+Amanda Groves, LPC - Full time Staff Counselor

 Susan Kimmel, MD, is a forensic psychiatrist specializing in forensic psychiatry, mood disorders, electroconvulsive therapy (ECT) and college mental health.
 She has completed fellowships in both forensic psychiatry and mood disorders at Case Western Reserve University.
 She has practiced in general hospitals, court clinics, correctional facilities and multiple college counseling centers.
 Dr. Kimmel is a distinguished fellow of the American Psychiatric Association and past president of the Cleveland Psychiatric Society.
 She has presented nationally at the American Association of College Health on topics ranging from shootings on college campuses to the Tarasoff decision and how that impacts college counseling centers.
 The majority of her publications and research are in the area of treatment of mood disorders.

-Dr. Sibani Aggarwal, psychiatric resident
+Dr. Sibani Aggarwal - Psychiatric resident

-Leya Belnavis, Graduate Assistant
+Leya Belnavis, CT (she/her/hers) - Graduate Assistant and Counselor Trainee

 Mary Beth Kelley – Administrative Assistant